The Rundown

 - One of the more pricey on the market

-Dog food for American Bulldog adults or puppies should be loaded with premium quality meat, veggies, fruits, and supplements.
-We definitely recommend this for American Bulldogs who get daily exercise, though, because the protein and fat counts (38% and 18%) are the highest on this list.
+Dog food for American Bulldogs should be loaded with premium quality meat, veggies, fruits, and supplements.
+That’s why the Orijen Dry Dog Food comes highly recommended especially for American Bulldogs who get daily exercise because the protein and fat counts (38% and 18%) are one of the highest you’ll find in a dog food.

-Orijen dog food is biologically appropriate, so your dog will be eating like he would in nature.
+Orijen’s dog food formula is biologically appropriate and is formulated after a dog’s typical diet in the wild.
 There’s some raw stuff in there, which adds a nice layer of amino acids that should benefit adult dogs immensely.

 click to see more